Pointers

 However, sometimes there is a need for FFI libraries to create a pointer from a

-This can be done using the Deno.UnsafePointer.create()
+can be done using the Deno.UnsafePointer.create()

-pointers with made-up numbers and calling a foreign library with those made-up
+However, note that this is really dangerous!
+There is nothing stopping anyone from creating pointers with made-up numbers and calling a foreign library with those made-up pointers (see Security for more information on pointer creation).

 Null pointers

-represented using JavaScripts native null
+using JavaScripts native null

-to stand for null pointers for the "pointer"
+for null pointers for the "pointer"

-parameter type but not
+parameter type but not for "buffer"

 .